-UNC Public Policy has developed particular strengths in six broad areas of policy research and application:
+UNC Public Policy has developed particular strengths in a range of social-science based policy research:

-The Department’s faculty includes particular research expertise in the regional clustering of scientific knowledge, innovation and entrepreneurship, the commercialization of academic research, and factors that promote technological change and economic growth.
-The Research Triangle region is itself internationally recognized as a premier example of knowledge-based economic development (Related faculty: Feldman; Gitterman).
+UNC Public Policy research in this area focuses on regional clustering of scientific knowledge, innovation and entrepreneurship, the commercialization of academic research, and factors that promote technological change and economic growth.
+Moreover, the Research Triangle Park (RTP) is itself internationally recognized as a premier example of knowledge-based economic development.
+(Related faculty: Feldman)

 The Philip and Jane Hammer Fund for the Enrichment of the PhD Curriculum in Public Policy was established in 1991 by Jane R. Hammer.
 The fund aides in the recruitment and support of exceptional graduate students in the PhD program in public policy.
 Click here for further information.